Founder and History

 Founder's Day: Each year, the Pepperdine community gathers together on the Malibu campus for the University's Founder's Day celebration.
-This special event honors the vision of the University's founder, George Pepperdine; affirms Pepperdine's mission; and declares the opening of the new academic year.
+This special event honors the vision of our founder, George Pepperdine; affirms the University's mission; and declares the opening of a new academic year.

 Pepperdine University keeps a vital affiliation with Churches of Christ of which its founder, George Pepperdine, was an elder and lifelong member.
-Pepperdine University aspires to be an institution that nurtures the love of God with "heart, soul, strength, and mind," where the integration of faith and learning and a commitment to spiritual formation pervades all aspects of its institutional life, where spiritual commitments shape the lives of teachers, scholars, administrators, and staff, and especially, where Christian faith impacts the classrooms of all academic disciplines through research and pedagogy.
-Click the link above to learn more about the spiritual life at Pepperdine.
+Pepperdine University aspires to be an institution that nurtures the love of God with "heart, soul, strength, and mind," where the integration of faith and learning and a commitment to spiritual formation pervades all aspects of its institutional life; where spiritual commitments shape the lives of teachers, scholars, administrators, and staff; and especially, where Christian faith impacts the classrooms of all academic disciplines through research and pedagogy.
+Learn more about spiritual life at Pepperdine.

 The forty member Board of Regents, a majority of whom must be Church of Christ members in good standing, is the legal governing body and chief policy board of the University.
 The University Board is a national advisory group that provides additional guidance and leadership.
 The University Administration, working in tandem with the governing and advisory boards, shapes the direction of the University.